 Hollins Summer Programs:

-Hollins University Summer programs are available in July.
+Hollins University Summer programs are usually available in July.
 Please visit their website at www.hollins.edu/hollinsummer for more information and to register.

 iD Tech Camps, Academies & Online Summer:

 Check the link for specific application deadlines for each program.
 Our summer tech programs are held at an unparalleled lineup of 150 prestigious campuses including NC State and UNC.
 From Stanford and MIT to The University of Hong Kong, your student will get inspired and start out on their long-term skill development pathway in coding, game development, robotics, or design.
 For more information click here.

 ISV Student Ambassador Program:

 The international Student Volunteer program is an opportunity for juniors and seniors to represent their country and volunteer abroad during the summer with other student volunteer ambassadors.
 The program is 4 weeks long: 2 weeks of volunteer service and 2 weeks of exploration of the host country.
 All students who complete the ISV U.S. Student Ambassador Program will receive the President's Volunteer Service Award.
 For more information and to apply click here.

 Lebanon Valley College: